 - If the medicine is not going down, ask the pharmacist if it is possible to have the medicine in another form.

-Hold your baby leaning back (not lying down) on your lap.
+- Hold your baby leaning back (not lying down) on your lap.
 Place their arm closest to you behind your back.
 Firmly hug your baby’s other arm and hand with your arm and hand, and snuggle their head between your arm and body.
-You could also gently hold their legs between yours.
-Your other hand is free to give the medicine.

 - Place syringe, measuring spoon or dropper in your baby’s mouth well back on their tongue or to the side of their tongue.